-We manage a herd of 130 huacaya alpacas and are involved in every aspect of their care and the farm in general.
+At Long Acres Alpaca Farm, we manage a herd of over 100 huacaya alpacas and are involved in every aspect of their care and the farm in general.
 Sarah oversees the husbandry, breeding, and birthing; feeding; and day-to-day care of the animals.
-Mike manages the crop farming and pasture maintenance.
-We have three invaluable employees — Perry, Marco, and Tonya – who make operating an alpaca farm possible!
+Mike manages the hay farming and pasture maintenance.
+We have lived almost exclusively in the rural parts of south central Pennsylvania, an area that prides itself in farming and agriculture.
+Growing up, the FFA was equally as important as the Business or College vocation and much cross learning between vocations took place during our formative years.
+We have borrowed livestock production models from our neighbors and applied many of those same principles to our alpaca herd.
+Our medical backgrounds and veterinarian experiences have created an easy transition into learning the uniqueness and similarities of raising and breeding alpacas.
+We have two invaluable employees — Perry and Kelly — who make operating an alpaca farm possible!